readthedocs/ethicalads.io/content/pages/vs-google.md

 When your user goes to your website, they are assuming they will only be sending data to you.
 Some users consider it a breach of trust if you were to share that data with other third parties, and it might be a breach of a privacy law to do this without user consent.
 Google is well-known for it's data collection policies, and they are used to target ads on your website and many other sites around the internet.

 When you use EthicalAds, **we never set cookies on your users**, and we don't use any user-specific data to target advertising.
-This means [you don't need a cookie banner](../content/posts/2021-can-you-remove-cookie-banners.md) when you use our site, and your users data is not being tracked across the internet.
+This means [you don't need a cookie banner](../content/posts/2021-can-you-remove-cookie-banners.md) when you use our ads, and your users data is not being tracked across the internet.

 ## Transparency on what ads get shown